-"Ugh!
+“Ugh!
 I was going too, but when I got to the house Mom and Dad were, as usual arguing.
-This time about how much money Grandmother had left them.
-Damn Mr. Jonas, she isn't even buried yet and all they seem to care about is how much money she left them.
-I won't even call their house my home.
-As far as I'm concerned Grandmother's place was my home, or on her ships.
+This time about how much money, Grandmother had left them.
+Damn Mr. Jonas, she is not even buried yet and all they seem to care about is how much money she left them.
+I will not even call their house my home.
+As far as I am concerned Grandmother’s place was my home, or on her ships.
 Hell she was more a Mother to me than my own was.
-I'm just getting so sad Mr. Jonas, can I just sign what you need or come back some other time?
-I really miss her!"
+I am just getting so sad Mr. Jonas, can I just sign what you need or come back some other time?
+I really miss her!”

 “We all do Steve!
 She was special, very special.
 Since you are now 18 I can skip over some of the provisions in her will, if you don’t mind?”